 Another hypothesis is that instead of secreting chemicals, astrocytes exert their effects by controlling the uptake of neurotransmitters from the space surrounding neurons, thereby affecting neuron activity indirectly.

-Feng now plans to develop new research tools that could help scientists learn more about astrocyte-neuron interactions and how astrocytes contribute to modulation of appetite and feeding.
+Feng now plans to develop new research tools that could help scientists learn more about astrocyte-neuron interactions and how astrocytes contribute to the modulation of appetite and feeding.
 He also hopes to learn more about whether there are different types of astrocytes that may contribute differently to feeding behavior, especially abnormal behavior.

 “We really know very little about how astrocytes contribute to the modulation of appetite, eating, and metabolism,” he says.
-“In the future, dissecting out these functional difference will be critical for our understanding of these disorders.”
+“In the future, dissecting out these functional differences will be critical for our understanding of these disorders.”

 Reference: “Direct modulation of GFAP-expressing glia in the arcuate nucleus bi-directionally regulates feeding” by Naiyan Chen, Hiroki Sugihara, Jinah Kim, Zhanyan Fu, Boaz Barak, Mriganka Sur, Guoping Feng and Weiping Han, 18 October 2016, eLife.